slowernews/slowernews/rationales/index.md

 2022-03-07

-- Hard to categorize (Ethics, Society, Geopolitics, Democracy) article that worths a read.
+- Hard to categorize (Ethics, Society, Geopolitics, Democracy) article that worth reading.
 Not exactly "news" but helps to make sense of the world a little bit better.

 ### Eco-anxiety